vinayaksoni1729/Arduino-Automatic-Room-Disinfection-Robot/Readme.md

 3. Power up the Arduino board.
 4. The robot will use the ultrasonic sensors to detect obstacles and take action accordingly.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to modify and improve upon this project for your specific needs.

 Happy robotics!
 ```

-You can create a `README.md` file in your project's repository and replace the placeholders with your project-specific details, such as the license, usage instructions, and any additional information you want to provide to users.